Syllabus

 Grades

 The class will not be curved.
-Instead, your final grade will be based on buckets of your overall score in the class that will be decided at the end of the semester based on the difficulty of the exams, quizzes, projects, labs, and homework.
+Instead, your final grade will be based on buckets of your overall score that will be decided at the end of the semester based on the difficulty of the exams, quizzes, projects, labs, and homework.

 Assignments

-These details are subject to change during the semester, however the current plan of record is the following:
+These details are subject to change during the semester; however the current plan is:

-• ~8 Quizzes - random time during lecture time, once a week.
+- ~8 Quizzes — random time during lecture, once a week

-• ~12 Labs - 1x per week.
-Work w/ partners, submit individually
+- ~12 Labs — 1× per week; work with partners, submit individually

-Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.
+Assignments will be due at 11:59 PM, with a 10% penalty per day late up to 5 days total.

 Exams